 1. Take proper care of your equipment and learn how to use it before performing live.
 Read and understand all their manuals so you can create and deliver a tight, dynamic musical experience.

-If you don’t care for your gear, it won’t last long.
-If you don’t understand your equipment, than it’s capabilities will far exceed your knowledge base, restricting your creativity.
-Limit the chances of the unexpected and
+If you don’t care for your gear, it won’t last long and you can’t learn or perform.
+If you don’t understand your equipment, then its capabilities will exceed your knowledge base, restricting your creativity.
+DJ’ing is an expensive habit so get your moneys worth!

 2. Solid playlisting, flow and phrasing are the most important foundations of DJ’ing.